Anas-95/logs_analysis/README.md

 After installing the software, you need to download the database file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 After downloading the database file newsdata.zip, you need to set up the database prior to add the VIEWs and prior to running the program.
-Finally, you need to run main.py python file by using this command:
+You can set up the database by using this command:
-`python3 main.py`

-Once you run main.py file, these views will be created and the app will be running:
+`psql news -f newsdata.sql`

+Then add the views to the database by processing the create_views file:
+`psql news -f newsdata.sql`

     CREATE VIEW most_viewed_articles AS